learn-co-curriculum/phase-4-model-view-controller-readme/README.md

 ### Controllers

 As mentioned before, the controller is like the waiter in a restaurant.
 The controllers connect the models, views, and routes.
-To make it even more straightforward, think in terms of the following process:

-- The routes file looks to the controller and ensures that the methods in the controller match the items in the routes file.

-- The controller is responsible for accessing data using the model, and using that data to render the correct view (whether that's an actual `.erb` file, or some JSON data).
+In order for the controller to be able to connect everything together, each route defined in the routes file must have a corresponding method in a controller.
+When a request comes in, Rails uses the routes file to determine which controller method to run.
+The controller method then accesses data using the model, and uses that data to render the correct view (whether that's an actual `.erb` file, or some JSON data).

 Remembering our restaurant analogy, the easiest way to think of the controller is that it manages data flow between the routes, model, and views, in the same